siberoloji/siberoloji.github.io/content/en/blog/Gaming/2024-10-30-the-best-side-quests-in-counter-strike-global-offensive-you-dont-want-to-miss.md

 date: '2024-10-30T22:47:50+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'In this blog post, we''ll delve into some of the most captivating side quests that have captured the imagination of the CS:GO community.'
+description:  'In this article, we''ll delve into some of the most captivating side quests that have captured the imagination of the CS:GO community.'

 url:  /the-best-side-quests-in-counter-strike-global-offensive-you-dont-want-to-miss/
 featured_image: /images/counterstrikeglobaloffensive.webp